 HEAL.
 TEACH.
 INNOVATE.

-Please be The vast majority of appointments are being conducted virtually due to concerns related to the COVID-19 pandemic.
+The vast majority of appointments continue to occur virtually due to concerns related to the COVID-19 pandemic.

 Please use Phreesia to check in and get connected to your provider for your appointment.

 The Pisgah Institute is comprised of psychiatrists, doctoral-level psychologists, psychiatric nurse practitioners, certified physician’s assistants, and master’s level clinical mental health counselors who address a full range of mental conditions.
 We provide consultation, medication management, and individual psychotherapy.
 We perform psychological and educational testing, stress management, and Transcranial Magnetic Stimulation (TMS), a new treatment for depression.
 We provide services for children, adults, and families.

 The Pisgah Institute is the largest, most comprehensive behavioral health practice in Western North Carolina.
 We provide a wide variety of mental-health treatments.
 The home-like atmosphere of the practice provides a relaxing atmosphere where patients can feel comfortable and cared for.